TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/dart/index.md

 void main() {
   fizzBuzz(100);
 }

 ```

 {% endraw %}

-[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Dart](https://sampleprograms.io/languages/dart) was written by:
+Fizz Buzz in [Dart](https://sampleprograms.io/languages/dart) was written by:

 - Sanchit Sahay

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 02 2020 09:18:47.
-The solution was first committed on Oct 02 2020 00:37:01.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution